Warriors withstand James' 51 points to win NBA Finals Game 1

 The game nearly over, James jawed with both Curry and Klay Thompson, then Tristan Thompson and Draymond Green tangled moments later and made contact.
 After replay review, Tristan Thompson received a Flagrant 2 foul and ejection with 2.6 seconds left.

-James was in utter disbelief as regulation ended stunningly: George Hill made the first of two free throws with 4.7 seconds left after being fouled by Klay Thompson, but when Smith secured the rebound of the second, he dribbled back toward halfcourt instead of shooting, apparently thinking the Cavs had a lead.
+James was in utter disbelief as regulation ended in stunning fashion: George Hill made the first of two free throws with 4.7 seconds left after being fouled by Klay Thompson, but when J.R.
+Smith secured the rebound of the second, he dribbled back toward halfcourt instead of shooting, apparently thinking the Cavs had a lead.

-“He thought it was over.
-He thought we were up one,” coach Tyronn Lue said.

-Yet Smith insisted he knew the score.
-Green figured Smith was simply looking for James, saying, “I would have looked for LeBron, too.”

 Instead, OT.